apache/nuttx/configs/clicker2-stm32/README.txt

     star topology.
 Both configurations derive from the mrf24j40-6lowpan configuration and most of the notes there apply here as well.

-    1. You must must have three clicker2-stm32 boards each with an MRF24J40 click board in order to run these tests:  One that servers as the star hub and at least two star endpoints.
+    1. You must have three clicker2-stm32 boards each with an MRF24J40 click board in order to run these tests:  One that serves as the star hub and at least two star endpoints.

     2. The star point configuration differs from the primarily in the